capital-G/musikinformatik-sose2021/docs/course-info/setup.rst

   git clone https://github.com/capital-G/musikinformatik-sose2021.git

-If you know what *SSH*, have a GitHub account and you want to practicipate in the creation of the course one should use SSH instead so the command becomes
+If you know what *SSH*, have a GitHub account and you want to participate in the creation of the course one should use SSH instead so the command becomes

 .. code-block:: shell